auranic/ClinTrajan/README.md

 The database was collected in the Krasnoyarsk Interdistrict Clinical Hospital (Russia) in 1992-1995 years.
 The original database and its description can be downloaded from https://leicester.figshare.com/articles/Myocardial_infarction_complications_Database/12045261/1.
 It contains information about 1700 patients and 110 features characterizing the clinical phenotypes and 12 features representing possible complications of the myocardial infarction disease.

-Two Jupyter notebooks provides the exact protocol of the analysis of this database.
+Two Jupyter notebooks provide the exact protocol of the analysis of this database.
 In order to use them, download the content of the git and start the notebook from the git folder.

 * [QI_Infarctus.ipynb](QI_Infarctus.ipynb) - notebook documenting quantification and imputation of the datatable, which consists of the steps